react-fabric/react-fabric/README.md

 export default SaveButton
 ```

 The above code creates a custom `SaveButton` component based on the hero button component of fabric ui.
-Please not
+Please note
 that all the required SASS for the button component is automatically required by the module.